Mooner510/GrapplingHook-plugin/README.md

 This command checks all grappling hooks.

-To use this command, you need the `grapplinghook.command` permissions.
+To use this command, you need the `grapplinghook.command` permission. (if you have op, you can use this command without this permission)

 If you click the fishing rod on the screen, you can receive the fishing rod as inventory.